Multipolar nematic state of nonmagnetic FeSe based on the DFT+$U$

-In summary, we have studied the nonmagnetic normal and nematic states of the iron-based superconductor FeSe by using the DFT+$U$ method with the multipole analyses.
-The effect of $U$ on the normal state generates a topological change of FSs from 3h-FSs to 2h-FSs, leading to a change of dominant orbital near $\varepsilon_{\rm F}$ from $d_{xy}$ to $d_{xz},d_{yz}$.
-As a result, the multipolar nematic state with the $E$ antiferro-hexadecapoles accompanying the $B_2$ ferro-multipoles has been obtained without any assumption of the order parameters, giving rise to both of the $d_{xz}$-$d_{yz}$ orbital splitting at $\Gamma$ and the $d_{xy}$-$(d_{xz},d_{yz})$ orbital mixing around M and A points.
+To summarize, we have studied the nonmagnetic normal and nematic states of the iron-based superconductor FeSe by using the DFT~+~$U$ method with the multipole analyses.
+The effect of $U$ on the normal state generates a topological change in FSs from 3h-FSs to 2h-FSs, leading to a change in the dominant orbital near $\varepsilon_{\rm F}$ from $d_{xy}$ to $d_{xz},~d_{yz}$.
+As a result, the multipolar nematic state with the $E$ antiferrohexadecapoles accompanying the $B_2$ ferromultipoles has been obtained without any assumption of the order parameters, giving rise to both of the $d_{xz}$-$d_{yz}$ orbital splitting at $\Gamma$ and the $d_{xy}$-$(d_{xz},~d_{yz})$ orbital mixing around M and A points.
 From phenomenological analysis, we have found that the intermultipole coupling of $B_2$ and $E$ multipoles on each Fe site can explain the energy gain larger for the coexisting order than for the quadupole $O_{xy}$ order alone.
 This multipolar mechanism for the formation of nematic state will be applicable not only to FeSe but also to other iron pnictides where the degenerated $d_{xz}$,$d_{yz}$ orbitals play a crucial role.